-The purpose of this article is to examine the key features that distinguish the “Water Cannon” model of creative thinking from “Out-of-Box”, and to extract insights that under-resourced societies and businesses can benefit from as they wrestle to overcome disproportionate challenges.
+The purpose of this article is to present the “Water Cannon” model of creative thinking, examine its distinctive features and extract insights that under-resourced societies and businesses can benefit from as they wrestle to overcome disproportionate challenges.

 A Magnificent Dilemma – The Bar Lev Line

 Following Israel’s momentous victory in the six-day war, the Israeli military genius produced what was once considered the symbol of military perfection: the impregnable Bar Lev line.
 A massive, artificial sand barrier spanning 160 km (99 miles) that stretched from north to south along the eastern bank of the Suez canal.
 The sand rampart, which was supported by a concrete wall varied in height between 20–25 meters (66–82 ft) and was inclined at an angle of 75–80 degrees preventing any armored or amphibious unit from landing on the east bank of the Suez Canal.

 Conventional Wisdom: The Dead End

 Considering the size and reinforcement of the obstacle, Egyptian military and their soviet advisers correctly calculated that it would take either an atomic bomb or an equivalent firepower to breach the sand wall.
 The problem was that acquiring such massive firepower was simply way beyond Egypt’s capabilities.

 Calling on 7000 years of Cultural Heritage